 On the Nokianvirta river

-Its beginnings go back to the second half of the nineteenth century, when in 1865, in Tampere in south-western Finland, mining engineer Knut Fredrik Idestam set up a small timber mill.
-In time he moved the business to the small town of Nokia on the Nokianvirta river.
-This was the first of the three firms that would later combine to form the Nokia Corporation.
-The town’s name also provided the name of the firm, Nokia Wood Mills, although it should be remembered that the Finnish word nokia also means a forest weasel.
+In time, he moved his business to the small town of Nokia on the Nokianvirta river.
+This was the first of the three companies that would later combine to form the Nokia Corporation.
+The town’s name also provided the name of the firm - Nokia Wood Mills - although it should be noted that the Finnish word nokia also means a forest weasel.

-Thirty-three years later, in 1898, the firm known as Finnish Rubber Works (Suomen Gummitehdas Oy) was founded.
-In 1904 the first FRW factory built in Nokia came into operation.
-Also at the start of the century the firm took over Nokia Wood Mills, and in 1967 both firms merged with Finnish Cable Works, which had been founded in 1912.
-Thus the Nokia Corporation was born.
+33 years later, in 1989, the Finnish Rubber Works (Suomen Gummitehdas Oy) was founded.
+In 1904, the first FRW factory built in Nokia came into operation.
+FRW soon took over Nokia Wood Mills and, in 1967, both firms merged with the Finnish Cable Works, which had been founded in 1912.
+From this merger, the Nokia Corporation was born.

 First bicycles, then cars